rasterradio/Kumite/README.md

 ### A note on Jumping and Crouching

 *Kumite* has no Jumping or Crouching.
-This is not a title with an air game, overheads or combos, and ducking under and jumping over attacks are not necessary due to the stance guard system.
+This is not a title with an air game, overheads or combos, and ducking under and jumping over attacks are not necessary due to the stance blocking system.
 In low stance, the player will go lower to the ground, but not enough to avoid high attacks.
 Landing some Power Attacks may launch the defending player in the air.

 ## Attacks